code-dot-org/code-dot-org/dashboard/test/ui/README.md

 You can find the values for these settings in your saucelabs account settings (`https://app.saucelabs.com/users/:username`) The key you need, `saucelabs_authkey`, will be under the "Access Key" header.

-#### Saucelabs tunnel
+#### Sauce Labs tunnel

-If you want to run tests on saucelabs against localhost you need to set up your tunnel:
+If you want to run tests on Sauce Labs against localhost you need to set up your tunnel:

-1. Login to Saucelabs and download the [tunnel](https://app.saucelabs.com/tunnels)
+1. Login to Sauce Labs and download the [tunnel](https://app.saucelabs.com/tunnels)
    - Notes: If you work on a linux EC2 instance, download the linux version (will end in .tar.gz)
      - You will then need to secure copy this file into your dev environment with something like:
      - `scp sc-4.7.1-linux.tar.gz ubuntu@[ip_address]:/ec2-user/environment/code-dot-org`